 Refer to note 13 for the relevant disclosure for the impairment assessment made by the Company's management.
 A sensitivity analysis has been performed on the key assumption used by management in carrying its assessment.
-If the selling prices of plots were 5% lower then an impairment of €9.017.457 would have been recognised on inventories and property, plant and equipment.
-If WACC increased from 12% to 13% then an impairment of €2.275.352 would have been recognised on inventories and property, plant and equipment.
-If WACC increased from 12% to 13% then an impairment of €2.275.352 would have been recognised on inventories and property, plant and equipment.
-If construction costs were 5% higher then an impairment of €5.868.233 would have been recognised on inventories and property, plant and equipment.
-If the sales velocity is extended by one year then no impairment should be recognised, and if extended by 2 years an impairment of €1.437.646 would have been recognised on inventories and property, plant and equipment.
+If the selling prices of units were 5% lower then an impairment of €14.947.611 would have been recognised on inventories and property, plant and equipment.
+If WACC increased from 12% to 13% then an impairment of €2.338.427 would have been recognised on inventories and property, plant and equipment.
+If Construction costs were 5% higher then an impairment of €5.340.097 would have been recognised on inventories and property, plant and equipment.
+If the sales velocity is extended by one year then no impairment should be recognised on inventories and property, plant and equipment.